 If a student has completed the FAFSA, he/she may be eligible for state or federal work study.
 While eligibility for work study is not a requirement to search for employment, some positions may require that a student have eligibility in one of these programs.

-Students can begin searching for jobs when they arrive on campus in early September.
-Students should be sure to bring an up-to-date resume with them.
+Students can begin searching for jobs before they arrive to campus via Handshake.
+Incoming students will receive an email with more detailed information about Handshake in mid- to late-summer.
+Students should be sure to bring an up-to-date résumé with them.
 While most jobs are available in the fall, there are positions available year-round.